olpeh/olpeh.github.io/_posts/2019-02-19-how-i-made-my-blog-blazing-fast.md

 - Critical CSS is inlined in the HTML, which is a good idea for achieving a fast First Paint experience
   - In my case, all the CSS is inlined
   - The HTML size remains still small: `3.8 KB` GZIPed
+  - Small size is crucial for achieving a fast experience on mobile
 - Optimized and small images using [squoosh.app](https://squoosh.app/){:target="\_blank"}{:rel="noopener"}
   - However, I only optimize the images on the first page, not the additional images that are in the blog posts
   - Should probably automate the process somehow